Useful information for patients and interested parties

 3. Cardiovascular symptoms

-Apart from the lung, the heart can also be affected due to a COVID-19 illness.
+Apart from the lungs, the heart and the circulatory system can also be affected due to a COVID-19 illness.
 People with high blood pressure or a pre-existing heart condition can be especially vulnerable.
-Long haulers can suffer from chest pains or irregular heart rhythms.
+Long haulers can suffer from chest pains, a fast heartbeat, skipped heartbeat or a reduced pumping function of the heart.

 The blood vessels can also be damaged.
 According to some research findings, this can be caused by inflammations and tiny blood clots.
-Increased frequency of thromboses was also described.
-In thromboses, blood forms clots in the vessels and block them fully or partially.
+Increased frequency of thromboses was also described, for example venous thromboses in the legs.
+In thromboses, blood forms clots in the vessels and blocks them fully or partially.

 4. Problems of brain and nerves (cognitive and neurological symptoms)

 Typical Long COVID symptoms also affect the mental capacities as well as the nervous system.
-The Institute for Health Metrics and Evaluation (IHME) estimates that around more than a third of the Long COVID patients suffer from these problems.
+According to review, around 22 per cent of the long haulers still suffer from impaired mental abilities 12 weeks after the Corona virus infection.
 Among other things, long haulers report headaches as well as problems in sensations, memory, or concentration.
-These symptoms are also called as “brain fog” that is, a “foggy feeling in the brain”.
+These symptoms are also called “brain fog” that is, a “hazy feeling in the brain”.
 Some long haulers find it difficult to speak fluently.
 They also have the feeling that their brain processes the information slower than prior to the infection.
+An increased sensitivity to light or noises, dizziness, tinnitus, and loss of hearing have also been described until now.

 Researchers analysed 2 years of data of more than one million people after a COVID-19 illness.
 In the process, they also came to the conclusion that problems of the nervous symptoms can arise as long-term effects.
 They also found indications of long-term psychological effects.
 There were 14 different neurological and psychiatric diagnoses in the analysis, which set in after an infection.
 The most frequent were anxiety and mood disorders, but also dementia, strokes, and psychotic disorders such as schizophrenia.
 However, we have to bear in mind here that these disorders are anyway prevalent in the population.
 It is still not verified whether the Corona virus infection was the real cause of these disorders in the long haulers.